Many of us find ourselves in a situation where we have no idea what to do with our lives.

 8. Elevate your status

 There’s a subconscious mechanism in your brain that constantly tracks your status in your environment.
 Humans are hardwired to live in hierarchies.
 The higher you are in the hierarchy, the happier you feel.
-There’s a reward mechanism in your brain which emits serotonin (widely known as the happiness hormone) as you are placed higher in the hierarchy.4
+There’s a reward mechanism in your brain that emits serotonin (widely known as the happiness hormone) as you are placed higher in the hierarchy.

 You can temporarily increase the serotonin in your brain by taking drugs like antidepressants but that will not have the same effect that genuine high status brings.